iloveicedgreentea/nj-dmv-scraper/README.md

 `python src/main.py`

-## Analysis
+## Analysis Examples

-Analyse how early in the day locations got full
+Analyze how early in the day locations got full

 Which DMVs fill up the fastest, correlates to how busy they are